Perspective | You have the right to film police. Here’s how to do it effectively — and safely.

 “It was a master class,” says Allissa Richardson, a journalism professor at the University of Southern California and the author of “Bearing Witness While Black.”
 “She played an outsized role in the guilty verdict for Chauvin.”

 Cameras are transforming the conversation about police violence, but they’re not all equally effective.
-Officer-worn body cameras have become increasingly common in the U.S., yet can both illuminate and obscure the truth.
+Officer-worn body cameras have become increasingly common in the United States, yet they can both illuminate and obscure the truth.
 Smartphones now allow citizens to film and even live-stream their own police encounters, yet the act of recording can put people at risk in highly charged situations.
-Many Black Americans are tired of having to document each time a cop kills a Black person to prove it happened.
+Many Black Americans are tired of having to document each time a police officer kills a Black person to prove it happened.
 And while the surge in smartphone evidence has fueled calls for reform, one reason Frazier’s video stands out is because it was so rare in actually leading to the conviction of an officer.

 So how can and should you use your phone to bear witness?
 I spoke with lawyers, police, activists, photojournalists and technologists to get their advice on how to best record the police, both legally and technologically.

 “The smartphone has become the eyes of our nation,” says Charmine Davis, a Black psychotherapist and mother in Los Angeles.
-She made an app called Just Us that lets people stopped by police instantly start live-streaming while letting trusted contacts know about their whereabouts.
+She made an app called Just Us that allows people stopped by police to instantly start live-streaming while letting trusted contacts know about their whereabouts.
 The idea, she says, is to help people remain calm during encounters because they know their loved ones have been alerted.

-The American Civil Liberties Union, too, offers an app called Mobile Justice that offers guidance specific to many states and lets you share video recordings with the organization’s lawyers.
+The American Civil Liberties Union, too, offers an app called Mobile Justice that offers guidance specific to many states and allows you to share video recordings with the organization’s lawyers.

 “Knowing your rights is a different thing from knowing how to keep yourself fully safe,” says Daniel Kahn Gillmor, senior staff technologist with the ACLU’s Speech, Privacy and Technology Project.